-What Are Google Core Updates and How Do They Affect SEO?
+What Is a Google Core Update and How Do They Affect SEO?

 Google remains uncontested in the search engine landscape by regularly improving its ranking algorithm.
 The big changes are called “Core Updates”.

 According to Moz, the Mountain View company performs an average of nine to 10 algorithm updates per day.
 While each of these algorithm updates modifies Google’s ranking formula, core updates are the most impactful.
 To achieve and maintain high organic search rankings on Google, you must understand the mechanics behind its core updates.

 If you need help rebounding from a Google update, call us at 1-866-647-9218 or click the green “Get a Free Quote” button at the top right of your screen.

 A core update is a significant change Google makes to its ranking algorithm that affects a large number of indexed web pages.
 They occur about once every two or three months on average.
 Core updates are designed to improve the quality and relevance of Google’s search results by shuffling the search rankings of indexed web pages.

 Each core update tweaks the formula by which Google ranks web pages.
 Web pages that ranked high for their target keywords may rank low after a core update.
 Conversely, web pages that ranked low for their target keywords may rank high following the rollout.